andrew-lunarg/gfxreconstruct/USAGE_desktop.md

 printing, for example by piping through a command-line tool such as [`jq`](https://stedolan.github.io/jq/).
-For these post-processing use cases, `gfxrecon-convert` can be used to stream binary captures directly into `stdin` of the next tool in the chain, without having to save the intermediate JSON files to storage.
+For these post-processing use cases, `gfxrecon-convert` can be used to stream from binary captures directly, without having to save the intermediate JSON files to storage.
 Because each JSON object is on its own line, line oriented tools such as grep, sed, head, and split can be applied ahead of JSON-aware ones which